gedankenstuecke/oh_data_uploader/_descriptions/index.md

 # What does my project do?
 This tool allows you to easily setup your own *Open Humans* project that wants to collect data.
-You just need to set up some configuration files before you can deploy it *heroku*.

-The configuration files are:
+The configuration for this project is in:

-- `config.yaml` in the main directory of this git repository.
-This contains details on your project that aren't secret like the title, description, where the logo can be found etc.
-- The `.env` contains the secret details that shouldn't be shared.
-E.g. your database setup, your *Open Humans* API keys etc.
-- The texts that should be displayed on this project website.
-In `_descriptions` you can find the markdown files needed to customize this template.
-E.g. this page is written in `_descriptions/index.md`.
+- **Environment variables:** If you deploy to Heroku, you'll probably be prompted to provide these, and they can be modified in the the app.
+Locally, your `.env` file defines these.
+These are secret details that should not be shared.
+(Be sure not to add this to your git repository!)
+- **Project configuration:** The [Project Admin page](/project-admin) can be used to configure other aspects of your site.
+Log in with the `ADMIN_PASSWORD` you set in environment variables.

-Use this page to inform your users about what your project is about and what it tries to do.
+As you configure the project, replace this "front page" text to inform users what your project is about and what it tries to do.
 It's the first page they will see, so be verbose!